-- Details outlining the proposed project including: - o Summary of the proposed project with rationale, objectives, and outcomes. - Project Start Date (which must be after the intake closing date) and a realistic Project End Date. - o Detailed project timeline or work plan. - Note: Notification of results is generally 16 weeks after the intake closing date so plan accordingly if your project is dependent on this grant funding. - Completed Project Team Table, including name, responsibility, current location, confirmation of participation, and 100-word biography for each member of the project's team. - Balanced project budget.
-Be sure to: - Use the Project Budget Table provided in the application. - Only include expenses and revenues related to the specific project, component, or programming initiative identified within the written application. - o Include detailed notes on the budget. - o Indicate whether revenues are confirmed or pending. - o Provide clear notes in the Project Budget Table indicating which expenses will be covered by your request (if your project budget reflects the festival in its entirety). - Balance in-kind revenues with in-kind expenses. - Make sure Amount Requested in the application matches the request amount in the Project Budget Table. - All required support material as listed below.
+• Details outlining the proposed project including:

+- Summary of the proposed project with rationale, objectives, and outcomes. - Project Start Date (which must be after the application closing date) and a realistic Project End Date. - Detailed project timeline or work plan.
+Note: Notification of results is generally 16 weeks after the intake closing date, so plan accordingly if your project is dependent on this grant funding. - Completed Project Team Table, including name, responsibility, current location, confirmation of participation, and 100-word biography for each member of the project's team. - Balanced project budget. - All required support material as listed below.